Pawtify/pawtify/README.md

 ##### 10. Animal Card - Card will show animal picture with name and age.
 Click on animal card to be taken to individual animal page (show.html) to see more information about specific animal.
 - [ ] add animal card to PA index page that updates when new animals are entered into the db and is filter/searchable from the PA index page
 - [ ] add animal card to RS index page with more information for RS (see Laura's example) that updates as soon as new animals are entered and is filter/searchable
-##### 11. Filter - PA users will be able to filter the list of animals by animal type, breed, age, and gender.
+##### 11. Filter & Search Options - PA users will be able to filter the list of animals by animal type, breed, age, and gender.
-- [ ] add filter to PA browse index
+- [ ] add filter options to for animal type, gender and age
+- [ ] add search box and functionality for all other traits
 - [ ] add filter functionality to RS index

 ### *WISH LIST FEATURES*